My name is Sadiq Rahman, I've been studying martial arts for most of my life.

 In 2000, I trained in Jiu Jitsu with Professor Tom Fletcher (6th dan) and David Jowett (3rd dan) at their Miyabi Ryu Jiu Jitsu School in Horsforth, Leeds.

-From 2001 to 2003, I was learning the art of boxing at the Park's Gym in Bradford with Chris Aston, Julian Cyprien, Peter and Scott.
+From 2001 to 2003, I was learning the art of boxing at the Park's Gym in Bradford with Chris Aston, Scott and Peter.
 I learnt a lot from these guys and use their skills to this day.
 (During this period I met & trained along with Buster Reeves, a very talented guy now leading Hollywood stuntman appearing in films like Batman Dark Knight, Mission Impossible 3 and many more.)

 From 2004 onwards, I've been combining, stripping and refining everything that I have learnt over the years and I still continue to extend my knowledge by keeping an open mind to other methods and concepts.
 It doesn't matter what style or which master I study, if something is of benefit and can improve me I'll use or adapt it.
 That's the way I've always been.